The Simple Seven: Lifestyle Choices for a Healthy Heart

 - Stop Smoking: Any and all smoking is a risk factor for heart disease; and the more you smoke the more you are at risk.
 If you smoke, quitting is the best thing you can do for your health.
 Your lungs can begin to heal as soon as you quit.

-For more detailed information and to get your own personal assessment, go to www.mylifecheck.heart.org and click on "Get Your Assessment."
+For you own Healthy Heart Score, go to www.mylifecheck.heart.org and click on "Get Your Assessment."